plausible/docs/docs/sites-api.md

 import {Required, Optional} from '../src/js/api-helpers.js';

 The Plausible Site provisioning API offers a way to create and manage your sites in your Plausible account programmatically.
-It currently allows 3 operations:
+It currently allows these operations:

 * Create a new site
 * Delete an existing site